Everything you need to know...

 Fees and funding

 Our tuition fee for UK students starting full-time study in 2024/25 is still to be confirmed.
 For an indication, our tuition fees for UK students starting this course in 2023/24 are £9,250 per year.
 For part-time study the fee will be calculated pro-rata each year based on the number of credits studied.
-These fees are regulated by the UK government and are therefore subject to changes in government policy
+These fees are regulated by the UK government and are therefore subject to changes in government policy.

 If you are studying an undergraduate course, postgraduate pre-registration course or postgraduate research course over more than one academic year then your tuition fees may increase in subsequent years in line with Government regulations or UK Research and Innovation (UKRI) published fees.
 More information can be found in our terms and conditions under student fees regulations.